 According to market research firm Canalys, Apple is no longer the king of smartphones.
 Apple has fallen to fifth place in China’s booming smartphone market as the home-grown company Xiaomi beats the US tech giant and became number fourth in China’s smartphone market.

-In 2016 Huawei shipped 76.2 million units of smartphone that made the company to grab the 1st position in China.
-Oppo, another Chinese company which is popular with its catch line “camera phone” shipped 73.2 million units and Vivo shipped 63.2 million units respectively.
-Xiaomi shipped 51.4 million units of smartphone with 21% year-on-year (YoY) downfall and market share decreased from 15.2% in 2015 to 10.7% in 2016.
-Apple shipped 43.8 million units of iPhones throughout the last year with year-on-year decline of 18.2%.
+In 2016 Huawei shipped 76.2 million units of smartphones which made the company grab the 1st position in China.
+Oppo, another Chinese company that is popular with its catch line “camera phone” shipped 73.2 million units, and Vivo shipped 63.2 million units respectively.
+Xiaomi shipped 51.4 million units of smartphones with a 21% year-on-year (YoY) downfall and its market share decreased from 15.2% in 2015 to 10.7% in 2016.
+Apple shipped 43.8 million units of iPhones throughout the last year with a year-on-year decline of 18.2%.

-In China’s smartphones market, Apple experiences its first year-on-year downfall compared to last year.
-Analyst say, the company’s phone is continuing to be rise with its cheaper alternatives and there is no more craziness among customer regarding iPhone 7 compared to previous launches by the company.
+In China’s smartphone market, Apple experiences its first year-on-year downfall compared to last year.
+Analysts say, the company’s phone is continuing to rise with its cheaper alternatives and there is no more craziness among customers regarding iPhone 7 compared to previous launches by the company.

-Apple faced same problem at the beginning of current year.
+Apple faced the same problem at the beginning of the current year.
 As a result, Apple’s revenue was down by 8% in China.
-As of now, Apple’s success depends on the upcoming phones and iPhone 8 can be the game changer for the company as customers are expecting the flagship this year, which is most awaited phone by the company.
+As of now, Apple’s success depends on the upcoming phones, and iPhone 8 can be the game changer for the company as customers are expecting the flagship this year, which is the most awaited phone by the company.